howion/notes/bookshelf/02-philosophy-and-art.md

 * ## Historical

     Well one could say all of Philosophy is History of Philosophy.
-These are the works I didn't wan't to create it's own section or didn't know how to classify.
+These are the works I didn't want to create its own section nor didn't know how to classify.

     * **Summa Theologica** by Thomas Aquinas.
     * **A History of Western Philosophy** by Bertrand Russel.